 This course has a variety of different topics, with a rotation between them.
-This particular version will be on the interactions of waves and mean flows, following closely along with Oliver Buhler's nice book (Bühler, 2014), with some added sections on my recent work (McWilliams and Fox-Kemper, 2013; ?; ?).
+This particular version will be on rotating and stratified turbulence, following topics drawn from Vallis (2019), (Thorpe, 2007), and Wyngaard (2010), with some added sections on my recent work (Fox-Kemper et al., 2008; Fox-Kemper et al., 2011; Callies et al., 2016; Bachman et al., 2017; Pearson and Fox-Kemper, 2018; Li et al., 2019; Bodner and Fox-Kemper, 2020).

 The regular class time will be presentation of new materials and discussion.
 This format requires buy-in from you, the student, however.
 You must at least skim the associated chapters in the book before class.
 If an individual student fails to do this, it will negatively influence her or his ability to follow, and if the class fails to do this I will have to expand the lecture mode-decreasing the problem-solving mode-which is not good for learning.
 We will have student-led discussions of topics in the textbook and papers, as well as lectures from me.
 The schedule will be decided as soon as the number of students in the class is settled.
+Friday practicum classes will focus on a discussion of homework problems, with discussion of issues in ongoing problem sets or solutions presented by the students at the board of problem sets already turned in.